 "I want to stress that the government is adopting an open mind," she said.
 "We have no intention to set a deadline for this work."

-She emphasized that a chief concern was to avoid further injuries both for the public and for police.
+She emphasised that a chief concern was to avoid further injuries both for the public and for police.
 About 80 people were hurt in the clashes this past week, more than 20 of them police.

 "It's possible there might be even worse confrontations that might be replaced by very serious injuries to my police colleagues and the public," she said.
 "I don't want any of those injuries to happen."

-Lam apologized for what she said were failures in her government's work to win public support for the bill, which is opposed by a wide range of sectors in Hong Kong, including many teachers, students, lawyers and trade unions.
+Lam apologised for what she said were failures in her government's work to win public support for the bill, which is opposed by a wide range of sectors in Hong Kong, including many teachers, students, lawyers and trade unions.

 But she insisted the bill was still needed.
 "Give us another chance," she said.